Las Vegas, Nevada

-Publisher’s note: Viva las aventuras lentas (slow adventures) and responsible, conscious, local travel that doesn’t skip on the eating, drinking, gaming, and entertaining.
+Publisher’s note: Viva las aventuras lentas (slow adventures) and responsible, conscious, local travel that doesn’t skip on the eating, drinking, gaming, and entertainment values.
 Check out personal faves, updated with readers’ and neighbors’ feedback.

+Visiting Las Vegas?
+Keep an eye on this space. = ¿Visitas Las Vegas?
+Estén atentos a este espacio. = Zu Besuch in Las Vegas?
+Behalten Sie diesen Bereich im Auge.

 Las Vegas is one of the most storied cities in the world.
 A hospitality giant, it boasts a century of unprecedented and unexpected growth.
-The COVID19 Pandemic closed the casinos and city for several months, but as of June 2021, all of the casinos are permitted to operate at 100% capacity.
-Looking beyond downtown and the famous Strip are the master-planned satellite communities in Henderson and Summerlin.
+Looking beyond downtown and the world famous Strip are the master-planned satellite communities in Henderson and Summerlin.

 Google Maps